99003769/team-calculator/4.Testplan/testcases.md

 for division, second operand must not be 0.
-FOR TANGENT,the value of single must not be 90 degrees.
+FOR TANGENT,the value of angle must not be 90 degrees.